rxhuuulll/face-recognition-attendence-system/README.md

 This project uses face recognition to mark attendance in real-time.
 The system captures video from the camera and identifies individuals in the video stream by matching their faces with pre-stored images.

-# How it works
+## How it works

-1.The system captures video from the camera.
-2.Each frame of the video is analyzed to identify faces.
+i.The system captures video from the camera. ii.Each frame of the video is analyzed to identify faces.
 3.The faces are compared against a pre-stored set of images to identify individuals.
 4.If a face matches a pre-stored image, the system marks that individual as "present" and records their name and the current time in a CSV file.